Keeping our teens properly hydrated is an important factor in their overall health and well-being.

 Example: 100 pounds = 50 ounces of water per day.

-To make sure everyone in our house gets enough water, we have the water filter pictured below in our refrigerator.
+To make sure everyone in our house drinks enough water, we have the water filter pictured below in our refrigerator.

 But let’s be realistic and know that kids can be a pain, lol and variety is appreciated, so…